DuckingSwift/SwiftExtensions/README.md

 # SwiftExtensions

-a little description of what we are going to do here
+A description of this package.